 The draft law is trailing this talk about how it’s a Russian bill.
 In reality, no one has explained why it’s Russian, and why it isn’t American, for example.
 If this works so well in the U.S., why can’t we try this out in Georgia?
 Why should it be a bad law?

 Going even further, parliamentary speaker Shalva Papuashvili called criticism of the bill “anti-democratic.”
 “Certain groups,” he said, referring to the opposition parties objecting to the bill, “wish to make it taboo to talk about the need for transparency and accountability in Georgia.
 I have always said, and continue to say, that our citizens have a right to know the people who make public decisions and [access] information about them, be it financial or any other kind.”

-But others, notably President Salome Zurabishvili, believed it was, in fact, the “foreign agent” bill that would compromise Georgia’s democratic future.
+But others, notably President Salome Zourabichvili, believed it was, in fact, the “foreign agent” bill that would compromise Georgia’s democratic future.
 When the parliamentary deputy Mikheil Kavelashvili suggested that “joining the E.U. is not an end in itself for Georgia,” the head of state reminded the bill’s proponents that the goals of joining the E.U. and NATO were, in fact, written directly into the country’s Constitution.
-“The activities of political parties that go against the Constitution, and the path elected by our country and its population, must be declared unconstitutional and banned,” said Zurabishvili.
+“The activities of political parties that go against the Constitution, and the path elected by our country and its population, must be declared unconstitutional and banned,” said Zourabichvili.

 A parliamentary fist-fight and street protests